Philip Kaufman: Awards and nominations

-Legacy
+Reception

 According to film historian Annette Insdorf, "no other living American director has so consistently and successfully made movies for adults, tackling sensuality, artistic creation, and manipulation by authorities."
 Other critics note that Kaufman's films are "strong on mood and atmosphere," with powerful cinematography and a "lyrical, poetic style" to portray different historic periods.
 His later films have a somewhat European style, but the stories always "stress individualism and integrity, and are clearly American."